FAQ

 • (Supporting documents should only reflect the past 3 years)

-The scholarships are open to learners applying for Year 12 to begin the IB Diploma Programme.
+IBDP Scholarships are open to learners applying for Year 12.

 The scholarship is open to all Malaysian and International students.